-We have audited the accompanying combined financial statements of Special Olympics Tennessee, Inc. (a nonprofit organization), which comprise the combined statement of financial position as of December 31, 2018, and the related combined statements of activities, cash flows, and functional expenses for the year then ended, and the related notes to the combined financial statements.
+We have audited the accompanying financial statements of Special Olympics Tennessee, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2019 and 2018, and the related statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.

-Management's Responsibility for the Combined Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these combined financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of combined financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.